Home>Academics>Master Programs>Sciences Po Law School Clinic

 Clinics Require a One-Year Commitment

-The Clinic requires a significant time commitment from students.
-For example, Students may also be asked to continue working on their Clinic Projects in May-June, once they have completed their final exams.
+Clinics require a significant time investment from students.
+For example, students may also be asked to continue working on their Clinic Projects in May-June, once they have completed their final exams.

 Clinics Involve Teamwork